isabella232/dynamic-media-classic.en-1/help/quick-start-target-classic-integration.md

 Scene7 Publishing Systems lets you create offers and offer sets for Target Classic campaigns.
 For example, you can create an offer set with three variations of the same rich media asset.
 Then you can have Target Classic determine which asset provides better conversion lift.
 You can create offers and offer sets from a Basic Template or from individual images.
 After the offer set is pushed or saved to Adobe Target Classic, where the offers are associated with mboxes and experiences, Target Classic can run campaigns to determine which variation of a website is likely to perform best for click-throughs and conversion.

-For greater customization of dynamic Scene7 content, use Target Classic HTML offers.
+For greater customization of dynamic Dynamic Media Classic content, use Target Classic HTML offers.
 See the Target Classic product documentation for more information.

 >[!NOTE]
 >